wilsonmar/oss-perf/README.md

    Different colors in the diagram represent "ownership" (who does what) within a particular organization.
    Other organizations have other divisions.
 Other diagrams use different colors to indicate status.

-This was created in response to the need for a **more nimble, flexble, and lower cost** approach to measure and thus improve the speed, capacity, and reliability of high-traffic web and native mobile apps, what many call <a href="perf-test-types.md">"performance engineering"</a>.
+This was created in response to the need for a **more nimble, comprehensive, yet lower cost** approach to measure and thus improve the speed, capacity, and reliability of high-traffic web and native mobile apps, what many call <a href="perf-test-types.md">"performance engineering"</a>.